 You need to make 6 x 6 rectangles on the panel.
 This will ensure you have 36 squares for different LED lights.
 Draw a dot on each rectangle, this would be the place where you place the LED.
 Once you’re done, you’ll have 36 dots.
 You can use the same configuration or customize it according to your needs.

-Now, it’s the time to attach LED lights to the panel.
+Now, it’s time to attach LED lights to the panel.
 Take the silicone/thermal glue and apply a tiny amount and stick the light to the panel.
 You need to make sure that LED terminals (the + and – signs) face the same way.
 If you’re doing your own configuration, this can be done differently.
 Press it a little, gently and twist it slightly to ensure there’s no air in between and that the LED’s get stuck to the surface well.
-You need to wait for a couple of hours or overnight for best results to make sure the glue has hardened and cured.
+You need to wait for a couple of hours or overnight for the best results to make sure the glue has hardened and cured.
 Now is the time for some super messy wiring.

-When the glue has hardened and cured, and the LED’s are secured, you are ready to solder the LED’s.
+When the glue has hardened and cured, and the LED’s are secured, you are ready to solder the leds.
 I recommend soldering these in a rectangular shape but you can go for any shape or size you want.
 You can go to your nearest Iron Smith and explain that this is what you’re looking for and he’ll help you out.

 If you don’t know how wiring works, it’s pretty basic, just solder the + terminal into the – and so on and so forth.
 This way each LED will have two open connections.
 If you have seen a battery, this is pretty similar to that!

 Cut the wire of the length of one terminal next to the other one.
 With the help of the sire stripper, get rid of a portion at the end of the wire.
-I usually bite of the outer covering of the wire but that’s not recommended and a wire stripper is much handy at that time.
+I usually bite off the outer covering of the wire but that’s not recommended and a wire stripper is much handy at that time.

 Now solder the terminal a little and add the wire and then solder all of this together.
 This makes the job of soldering the wire onto the terminal easier.
 Once that’s done, solder the positive and negative terminals of each drive to each LED.